MCP TypeScript SDK (V2)

 1. Create an McpServer and register your tools, resources, and prompts.

-2. Create a transport — Streamable HTTP for remote servers or stdio for local, process‑spawned integrations.
+2. Create a transport — Streamable HTTP for remote servers or stdio for local integrations.

 const server = new McpServer({ name: 'my-server', version: '1.0.0' });